Bell code

-Bell codes or buzzer codes (US: Communication Signal Appliance codes) are a series of bells or buzzers used on passenger trains for communication between the driver and guard.
+Bell codes, buzzer codes or Communication Signal Appliance codes entail a series of bells or buzzers used on passenger trains for communication between the driver and guard.

 Great Britain and India

 All codes, except 3—2—1, must be acknowledged by repeating the code received.

+Japan

+In Japan, these are known as In-Car Communication Signals (車内連絡合図).
+Each code must be acknowledged by the receiver.
+Examples of common railway bell codes are:

 United States

 In the United States, these are known as Communication Signal Appliance codes.